32 Avenue of the Americas: 20th century

-Upon buying 32 Avenue of the Americas, the Rudins planned to renovate the building into a "New York Global Connectivity Center".
+21st century

 By the September 11, 2001, attacks, the building was 75% occupied.
 Between 2001 and 2002, 32 Avenue of the Americas underwent an extensive renovation by the architecture firm of Fox & Fowle, which included the installation of new mechanical and communications infrastructure.
 Numerous features of the building's original design were restored, including the lobby.
 A quarter of the building's windows were replaced with louvers which emulated the pattern of the original sash windows.
 Two 120 ft communications masts were installed, increasing the building's height from 429 ft to 549 ft.
 The LPC approved the telecommunications masts, stating that changes would be inevitable due to technological advances, although the commission said these changes would need to respect the building's existing architecture.

-Following the renovations, 32 Avenue of the Americas was leased to corporate clients, and by 2006, it was almost fully occupied.
+Following the renovations, about half of 32 Avenue of the Americas was leased to corporate clients, while the other half remained in use as a telecommunications facility.
+By 2006, it was almost fully occupied.
 The tenants included AT&T, Cogent Communications, iHeartMedia, Qwest, Cambridge University Press, Verizon, T-Mobile, TV Globo International, GloboNews, 360i, Bartle Bogle Hegarty, Tribeca Film Institute, Tribeca Film Festival, Stealth Communications, and New York University.
 The 24th floor of the building also houses a carrier-neutral, co-location and interconnection facility for communication providers known as The Hub.
 The facility is a convergent point for buyers and sellers of bandwidth; for over 50 terrestrial carriers, content providers, ISPs, and enterprise tenants.
 The ground floor houses the iHeartRadio Theater (originally the P. C. Richard & Son Theater), a 250-seat theater.
-In September 2022, the LPC approved a renovation of 32 Avenue of the Americas' lobby.
+Rudin Management took out a $425 million loan on the building in 2015.

+By the 2020s, Rudin Management planned to expand the ground floor and renovate the ground-story facade, drawing opposition from local residents.
+A flexible office space on the 13th floor was completed in 2021, and the LPC approved a renovation of 32 Avenue of the Americas' lobby in September 2022.
+The next year, Marvel Architects proposed adding large glass windows at ground level, along with a pavilion at the northwest corner of the building; this plan faced community opposition.
+The building's occupancy had declined to 57% by June 2025; several tenants, including CenturyLink, Dentsu, and a subsidiary of iHeartMedia had moved out.
+The mortgage loan was sent to a special servicer that September.
+Though the building's loan was supposed to mature in November 2025, Rudin obtained a four-year loan extension, announcing plans to spend $100 million on upgrades.